GadgetsMenu/gadgetsmenu-docs/content/enUS/getting-started/faq.md

 ## How can I change Mystery Dust storage to other economy storage?

+GadgetsMenu supports several economy plugin for Mystery Dust replacement.
+Simply change the value of `Mystery-Dust-Storage` which can be found in `config.yml` file to any available storages mentioned in the list.

 ```yaml
 Cosmetic-Item-Purchase:
   # Set the storage where do you want to save mystery dust.